 Center for Sustainability Leadership Group

-Voting members of the Council include a CPFP representative, a CPII representative,a CSM representative, a Fleet Services Committee member, an Engineering & Technology Committee member, a Water Resource Management Committee member, and three APWA members.
+Voting members of the Council include a CPFP representative, a CPII representative, a CSM representative, a CPWP representative, a Fleet Services Committee member, an Engineering & Technology Committee member, a Water Resource Management Committee member, a Leadership & Management Committee member, and three APWA members.
 The council governs and oversees the delivery of APWA’s certification programs and is responsible for establishing overall policies that will govern all APWA certifications, as well as having oversight of all of the APWA certification programs.
 The Council works with task forces to update content outlines, exam questions and conduct outreach efforts.
 The Council typically conducts one face-to-face meeting at PWX plus quarterly conference call meetings.

-The committee advances the inclusiveness issue throughout the association, placing value on all individuals and the different perspectives of those individuals, and promoting the process for all to feel included as part of the whole.
+The Committee advances diversity and inclusiveness issues throughout the association, placing value on all individuals and the different perspectives of those individuals, and promoting the process for all to feel included as part of the whole.
 The Committee holds one annual face-to-face meeting at PWX, of approximately two hour duration, and one-hour monthly conference calls.
 Learn more about the Diversity Committee.

 Government Affairs Committee